 What is required of a poll worker?

-- Be available for the entire Election Day.
+- Be available and prepared to stay for the entire Election Day.

 When am I needed?